schemas-science/schemas.science.github.io/docs/about.md

 ## Code of conduct

-We aim to adopt the [FORCE11 Code of Conduct](https://www.force11.org/code-conduct) after establishing and the governance and a steering council.
+We aim to adopt the [FORCE11 Code of Conduct](https://www.force11.org/code-conduct) after establishing a governance policy and steering council.